 Fuzzy Message Detection.
 The FMD schemes of [BLMG21] are similarly vulnerable, as also observed in [Lew21b, commit e19b99112e] for some choices of clues (all zeros or all ones).
 In addition, for some other choices of underlying asymmetric key encryption, for example, FHEW and TFHE (which fulfill the CPA security requirements of these FMD schemes), the above wildcard ciphertext attack carries over.
 These attacks may be generalized and therefore the mitigation is non-trivial.
-The above clue choice would cause messages to be misperceived as pertinent by almost all recipients, thereby increasing their communication and computation cost.
+These clue would cause messages to be misperceived as pertinent by almost all recipients, thereby increasing their communication and computation cost.

 Private Signaling.
 The Private Signaling scheme of [MSS+21] is also vulnerable to DoS attacks.
 The single-server scheme is vulnerable to wildcard ciphertext attacks, which can overflow recipients as above.
 Moreover, their model, where signals are sent to servers rather than placed on the board, opens an additional DoS attack vector.
-For instance, a malicious sender can send many pertinent-looking signals to a server (or, in the two-servers scheme, to a server pair) without putting anything on the board, and therefore cause extra work for the server(s) to overflow the message accumulator for recipients.35
+For instance, a malicious sender can send many pertinent-looking signals to a server (or, in the two-servers scheme, to a server pair) without putting anything on the board, and therefore cause extra work for the server(s) to overflow the message accumulator for recipients.34 as the signals sent to each server needs to be kept private.